thundertheidiot/newsapi-demo/readme.md

 - Search for articles
 - Easily filter news by source

-## Setup
+## Quick start

-This is a rust project, cargo is required for building.
-[Rustup](https://rustup.rs/) is the recommended way to install the rust components.

-On Linux you need Wayland or X11 libraries installed, depending on your environment.
-Native Rustls is used instead of OpenSSL.
-Windows compatibility is untested.

-After acquiring cargo, simply:
+1. Set up cargo and the rust toolchain with [Rustup](https://rustup.rs).
+2. Clone the repository
+3. Run:
 ```bash
 cargo run --release
 ```

+## Setup

+This is a rust project, cargo is used as the build tool.

+On Linux, Iced (the gui toolkit) requires system wayland or x11 libraries depending on your environment.

+There shouldn't be any extra setup required on windows, I made sure to use cross platform solutions like using native rustls with reqwest instead of openssl.
+Despite this, Windows support is untested, because I do not own a machine running Windows, same goes for MacOS.

-There is also a [nix](https://nixos.org) flake that bundles all of the dependencies, you can `nix run` if you have nix installed.
+There is a [nix](https://nixos.org) flake, that provides a package and a developement shell, that bundle all of the dependencies.
+You can easily run the application through `nix run`, if you have nix installed.
+`nix develop` will drop you into a developement shell with all the dependencies.

 ## Usage

-Input your NewsAPI token in the input box.
+Paste your NewsAPI token in the input box.
 Alternatively set the `NEWS_API_TOKEN` environment variable, which is automatically read on startup.

 ![Token input page](/readme/token.png)

-The next page automatically loads the top headlines of the day.
+The main page automatically loads the top headlines of the day.

 ![Main page](/readme/main.png)